Local student with brain injury who can’t walk or talk defies odds, graduates from high school

 “Mom had a lot of faith, a lot of hope that she would get better and the medical team joined her,” said Cohen.

-And now after years of surgeries, therapy, and prayer, Danah is set to mark a major milestone: high school graduation.
+And now after years of surgeries, therapy, and prayer, Danah, who is on her road to recovery, is set to mark a major milestone: high school graduation.

 “The doctors said she was never supposed to go back to school.
 So to graduate high school with 3.4 grade point average, what can you say except God,” said Lamia.